Reporting a Claim to EmPRO

 EmPRO encourages the reporting of an incident that may give rise to a future medical malpractice lawsuit such as an adverse outcome in treatment or the request for the records by an attorney.
 If you would like to report a potential medical malpractice incident, you may complete and sign the Incident Report Form – “IRF.”

 All types of claims or record requests require the completion of an Incident Report Form.
-For record requests, be sure to include a copy of your medical and billing records with your completed IRF.
-All materials should then be forwarded to the EmPRO Claims Department via mail, email or fax.
+All materials should then be forwarded to the EmPRO Claims Department via mail, email, or fax.